wallytutor/WallyToolbox.jl/docs/src/Transport Phenomena/02-Applications-to-mass-and-heat-transfer.md

-# Applications to mass and energy transfer
+# Mass and energy transfer

 ## Derivation of conservation equations